jlvdb/yet_another_wizz/docs/source/user_guide/concepts.rst

 measurements.

-Therefore, every catalog instance is tied to a cache directory on disk, where the data is stored in :obj:`~yaw.catalog.Patch` es and read back on demand.
+Therefore, every catalog instance is tied to a cache directory on disk, where the data is stored in :obj:`~yaw.catalog.patch.Patch` es and read back on demand.
 Therefore it is beneficial to choose a cache location on a fast device, such as an SSD, RAID system, or file systems optimised for parallel processing.